 But really, it’s the everyday work I get to do in schools, museums, libraries, music festivals and community events that keeps me going.

 It’s always about connecting with people – – drawing them into the important stories and themes, presenting the history and culture behind the music, giving them opportunities to participate in the experience, and sharing my excitement for the songs and the people who made them.

 Smiles and laughter are always my barometers to let me know how I’m doing.

 Leaving people happy; helping them take pleasure in their learning . . . that’s what it’s really all about for me.

 A lucky guy indeed.

 When I’m not working, I’m usually with my family.
-I might be driving my younger son to basketball or baseball (or high school! how did that happen?), or handing my newly-licensed older son the car keys, or trying to get out with my wife for dinner, or just spending time all together in the evening.
+I might be watching the LA Lakers with my younger son, or teaching him to drive (yikes!), or handing my older son the car keys, or trying to get out with my wife for dinner, or just spending time all together in the evening.

 Oh, and I really like to cook.
 I don’t get to do it nearly as often as my wife does (and she’s way better at it!), but when I do, it’s often something spicy, ethnic, smoky, local, or all of the above.